 10.3.
 Ask patient to hold the lower portion of the inhaler between the thumb and middle finger, with their index finger at the top of the canister, and have them support the spacer between the index and thumb of their non-dominant hand.

 10.4.
-Instruct the patient place the mouthpiece of the spacer between the upper and lower lips, to close their lips tightly around the mouthpiece and to breathe normally.
+Instruct the patient to place the mouthpiece of the spacer between the upper and lower lips, to close their lips tightly around the mouthpiece and to breathe normally.

 10.5.
 Ask the patient to to depress the canister with their index finger to release the medication, and to take in a slow, deep breath.

 10.6.
-At the top of the patient’s inhalation, ask them to hold their breath for 10 seconds or as long as is comfortable, release the index finger from the top of the canister, and to remove the spacer from their mouth before they exhale slowly.
+At the top of the patient’s inhalation, ask them to hold their breath for 10 seconds or as long as it is comfortable, then release the index finger from the top of the canister, and to remove the spacer from their mouth before they exhale slowly.

 10.7.
 If a second inhaled dose is ordered, have the patient wait for approximately 1 minute prior to administering the second dose.
 For the second inhaled dose, instruct the patient to repeat steps 10.1 to 10.6.